C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ## Resources for Learning to Code

-This lesson has equipped you to approach source code as a historian—to read it critically, to trace its transformations, and to recognize what it can and cannot tell us about its creators and contexts.
+This lesson has equipped you to approach source code as a historian—to read it critically, to trace its transformations, and to recognize what it can and cannot tell you about its creators and contexts.

 For those who wish to develop basic programming literacy alongside these critical skills, several open-access resources take approaches aligned with what we have explored here.